 Some companies even offer private tours which are more expensive but will give you a more exclusive experience.
 Others sell packages that include skip-the-line access to Tulum ruins which allow you to enjoy the incredible Mayan ruins before the crowds arrive.

 Taxis are the most expensive transportation.
 Unless you are in a hurry, skip it, because you it will cost you a lot of money.
 Taxis provide door-to-door services, so you will get picked up at the airport and dropped off at your hotel.

 Most taxis in Cancun use pesos, but some accept U.S dollars.
 Credit cards are rarely accepted, so do carry cash with you.
 You can exchange pesos at the Cancun International Airport, although rates are not the best.
 If you have a debit card, you can get cash from one of ATM’s at the airport.

 How much is a taxi from Cancun to Tulum?

-A taxi from Cancun to Tulum can be up to $100 USD one way.
-If you speak Spanish and have good haggling skills, you can lower the rate, but you will still pay more than for any other transportation.Taxi prices are negotiated upfront, and you are expected to pay full amount once you arrive in Tulum.
+A taxi to Tulum can be up to $100 USD one way.
+If you speak Spanish and have good haggling skills, you can lower the rate, but you will still pay more than for any other transportation.Taxi prices are negotiated upfront, and you are expected to pay full amount once you arrive.